 Never.
 I’ve done events with them and obviously I know them very well, but I had never been on camera with either one of them.
 We’d all never really been on camera with each other.
 It’s been fun and interesting to see how that changes things.

-What was your favorite segment to film for the 2017 season of ATK TV?
+What was your favorite segment to film for a recent season of ATK TV?

 When you’re not delighting in watching Bridget suffer through a fish sauce tasting, what’s your day to day role at America's Test Kitchen look like?

 I’m the Chief Creative Officer.
 Basically that just means I’m in charge of the teams that create the content.
 And so whether that’s in the book area, magazines, television shows and videos, websites, online cooking school, or newsstand special issues, my job is to help chart a course with the key people on each of those teams about how we create and then display that content for our viewers, our listeners, and our readers.

 You’ve been at America's Test Kitchen since the beginning.
 What keeps things fresh and exciting for you?

 The fun thing for me is, because I’ve been here so long, I’ve done lots of other jobs here along the way.
 I used to develop recipes for Cook’s Illustrated, I used to write tasting articles and equipment reviews, I’ve edited books.
 For me that’s the fun part—I get to leverage those experiences in a different way, where I’m not really necessarily getting my hands dirty and developing a recipe or writing something, but I can draw on that experience when working on these different projects.

 Is there anything surprising about the filming and production process that might not come through to our audience as they watch the polished episodes from the comfort of their own living room?